RedPointGlobal/redpoint-rpi/docs/migration.md

 **Before:** Using Linkerd required manually annotating every deployment with proxy injection and timeout settings, either by editing templates or using namespace-level injection (which affected non-RPI pods too).

 **Now:** The `serviceMesh` section enables per-pod Linkerd proxy injection and configuration for all RPI deployments.
-The `serverDefaults` block sets shared settings for all servers, and each server entry only needs a `name` -- the chart auto-derives `podSelector` from the name (e.g., `aks-rpi-realtimeapi` produces `app.kubernetes.io/name: rpi-realtimeapi`):
+The `serverDefaults` block sets shared settings for all servers, and each server entry only needs a `name`.
+The chart derives `podSelector` from the name, e.g. `aks-rpi-realtimeapi` produces `app.kubernetes.io/name: rpi-realtimeapi`:

 ```yaml
 serviceMesh: